Nix and NixOS

 nix run "github:nixos/nixpkgs#nix-output-monitor" -- --json

-You can use --option substitute false
+You can use --option substitute false on nix build to force building it and

 not using